From Environmental Targets to Everyday Action

 The government’s own assessment identifies sustainable soil management as one of the slowest-moving areas of environmental delivery.

-Used in borders, pots, lawns or raised beds, biochar-enriched products allow people to improve their soil gradually and permanently, without specialist knowledge or disruption.
+Used in borders, pots, lawns or raised beds, biochar-enriched products allow gradual improvement to soil over time, without specialist knowledge or disruption.

-A Very Small Climate Impact — and Why That Still Matters
+A Modest Climate Contribution, and Why That Still Matters

-On its own, it does not solve the problem.
+On its own, garden-scale biochar does not solve the problem.
 And it doesn’t pretend to.

 Climate Action That Doesn’t Rely on One Person